 5. Should I submit the LSAT or the GRE?

-NYU Law accepts both the LSAT and the GRE; note that all scores for both standardized tests must be submitted if you take either more than once.
+NYU Law accepts both the LSAT and the GRE; note that all scores for both standardized tests must be submitted if you take either test more than once.

 6. Do early applicants have an advantage over regular applicants?